 Dashboards should be easy to read and easy to use.
 They shouldn’t be littered with excess information, the goal here is to stay on top of the project with transparency.
 I’ve worked on projects where the project management software didn’t have a dashboard that allowed for an overarching visual of the project and everyday it meant we were starting from scratch, hunting down the information we needed to start our day and keep our teams on track.
 It also meant we were relying heavily on emails and morning scrums to communicate information that a Dashboard could’ve provided.

 In some cases, a project management software can fail us in this regard.
-I’ve worked on projects where the project management software didn’t have a strong scheduling tool and as a team we were unable to rely on it.
+I’ve worked on projects where the project management software didn’t have a strong real-time tracking tool and as a team we were unable to rely on it.
 We need a robust scheduling tool and the software our company had chosen had not prioritized this.
 Most of us weren’t able to figure out where to find the schedules and it was such a well-known issue that we were not required to.
 Our project managers relied on Excel documents instead.

 File uploading and sharing